Storidge/packages/README.md

-# Dependent packages forRHEL 7
+# Dependent packages for RHEL 7

 This repo collects dependent packages for installing the Storidge CIO software on air gapped systems.